-With the existing Average ADT of 5,364, the current facility operates at a LOS-C, which is high-density traffic flow.
+With the existing Average ADT of 5364, the current facility operates at a LOS-C, which is high-density traffic flow.
 Approximately six percent of the vehicle traffic is commercial and 94 percent is estimated to be passenger vehicles.
 At LOS C, speed and freedom to maneuver are severely restricted and the driver experiences a generally poor level of comfort and convenience.
+Time spent following slower vehicles is noticeably longer and occurs more frequently.
+With LOS C, there are few gaps in traffic to allow for passing, increasing overall delay.